twisty147/Twisties-Cook-Book/README.md

    -  IP: 0.0.0.0
    -  PORT: 5000
    -  SECRET_KEY: (copy from your env.py file)
-   -  MONGO_URI: (Copy from Mongodb as long as you edit username, password and dbname)
+   -  MONGO_URI: (this is where i mentioned i will indicate where from getting MongoDB connection String above)
    -  MONGO_DBNAME: task_manager

 -  **Deploy Application on Heroku**